Shannon Brownlee (Fountain School of Performing Arts, Dalhousie)

-David Nicol (Department of Theatre, Dalhousie)
+David Nicol (Fountain School of Performing Arts, Dalhousie)

 David Nicol teaches theatre and film studies in the Department of Theatre at Dalhousie.
 He received his MA in Shakespeare Studies from the Shakespeare Institute in Stratford-upon-Avon, and his PhD from Birmingham City University.
 His research interests include early modern drama (his book on the dramatists Thomas Middleton and William Rowley was published by the University of Toronto Press in 2012) and the interrelationship of theatre and film.
 He has taught numerous courses on theatre, film and literature.